Nerwyn/android-tv-card/README.md

   - Greatly improves the stability of the slider as it now renders consistently with the rest of the card.
 - Slider is now animated like Home Assistant tile and Mushroom sliders.
 - Slider purpose can be changed by creating a custom action for `slider`.
-- Alter CSS of slider using [`slider_style`](#slider-style).
+- Alter CSS of slider by using the [`style`](#slider-style) field in the `slider` custom action.
-- Change slider range using `slider_range`.
+- Change slider range, step size, and attribute to work with different entities and services.
-  - Defaults to [0,1] but can be changed for media players that use different volume ranges.
+  - Range defaults to [0,1] but can be changed for media players that use different volume ranges.
-- Change slider step using `slider_step`.
-  - Defaults to one hundredth of slider range.
+  - Step defaults to one hundredth of slider range.
+  - Attribute defaults to state but can instead be used to track any numeric attribute of an entity.
 - Slider style now follows theme.
+- Slider has a tooltip which shows up when the slider is held down on which displays it's current value.

 [**Keyboard support**](#keyboard)